-Fighting Stigma and Providing Mental Health Care to Syrian RefugeesBeyond Conflict
+Fighting Stigma and Providing Mental Health Care to Syrian RefugeesAna Eira, Comms Lead

-Displaced populations like Yasmeen’s face a higher risk of experiencing mental illness, while also dealing with a strong stigma associated with discussing their symptoms and seeking care.
-Though the physical, social, and economic toll of mental illness is great, the international assistance dedicated to mental health accounts for just 0.3% of all development assistance for health.
-This has left many refugees with scarce resources to address the crippling emotional and psychological burden associated with forced displacement, trauma and violence.
+Displaced populations like Yasmeen’s face a higher risk of experiencing mental illness while also dealing with a strong stigma associated with discussing their symptoms and seeking care.
+Though the physical, social, and economic toll of mental illness is severe, international assistance dedicated to mental health accounts for just 0.3% of all health aid.
+This has left many refugees with scarce resources to address the crippling emotional and psychological burden of forced displacement, trauma, and violence.

-Yasmeen was the last person to be recruited for a new psychosocial support program in Za’atri, the Field Guide for Barefoot Psychology.
-The Field Guide was born in Jordan, as a result of a collaboration between a local network of Syrian refugees, and experts in the fields of neuroscience, clinical psychology, and community development.
-The Guide tells the story of two displaced Syrian siblings, Isra’ and Ahmad, in order to explain the science behind how the brain and body react to the trauma and stress of forced displacement.
+Yasmeen was the last person to join a new psychosocial support program in Za’atri, The Field Guide for Barefoot Psychology.
+The Field Guide is the result of a collaboration between a local network of Syrian refugees and experts in neuroscience, clinical psychology, and community development.
+The Guide tells the story of two displaced Syrian siblings, Isra’ and Ahmad, paired with visual explanations of how their brain and body react to the trauma and stress they experience at every stage of their journey.
 The book, which will soon be available as a mobile application, also incorporates exercises for self-care and stress management.

-More than 250 people have participated in Field Guide activities, in Jordan, Syria, and Lebanon.
-The Field Guide’s impact study was completed in 2019, and initial results suggest that structured use of the Field Guide plays a positive role in encouraging the use of mental health services, normalizing trauma symptoms, increasing resilience, and improving psychological symptoms of trauma.
+More than 250 people have participated in Field Guide activities in Jordan, Syria, and Lebanon.
+The Field Guide’s impact study was completed in 2019, and initial results suggest that its structured use plays a positive role in encouraging the use of mental health services, normalizing trauma symptoms, increasing resilience, and improving psychological symptoms of trauma.

-Mike Niconchuk, Project Lead and Beyond Conflict Senior Researcher, is optimistic about the future of the program.
+Mike Niconchuk, Beyond Conflict’s project lead, is optimistic about the future of the program:

 “The Field Guide is a non-clinical, community-based model for psychosocial support that has the potential to fill a large existing gap in global programing with displaced communities in training those working with displaced individuals.”

 Niconchuk believes in the program’s potential for scalability as it is cost-efficient and does not require the sustained presence of trained mental health or clinical professionals.
-The Field Guide can also be implemented by a small team under limited supervision.
 With additional support, Niconchuk hopes to apply the Guide to emerging psychosocial crises around the world, including Venezuela/Colombia, Central America, and communities in the United States.